AmberGraceRblx/pract/docs/index.md

 # Introduction to Pract

-Pract is a _declarative_ UI engine for Roblox.
+Pract is a **declarative** UI engine for Roblox, written in Roblox's [Luau](https://luau-lang.org/)

-Pract takes inspiration from Facebook's [React](https://reactjs.org/), and LPGHatGuy's [Roact](https://github.com/Roblox/roact), with an emphasis on providing **practical** features for bringing Roblox UI projects to life while still maintaining Roact's declarative code style.
+Pract takes inspiration from Facebook's [React](https://reactjs.org/) and LPGHatGuy's [Roact](https://github.com/Roblox/roact), with an emphasis on providing **practical** features for bringing Roblox UI projects to life while still maintaining Roact's declarative code style.

-Full guide with core concepts and usage examples coming soon.
+Pract allows you to design your UI entirely in code, use a template designed in roblox's UI editor, or a mix of both.
+This documentation will show usage examples and detail how to effectively design your own UI code with the library's features.

 ## Getting Started